Daemon-Solutions/tf-aws-lambda-rds-snapshot/README.md

 ========================

 This module is to be used as an alternative or in conjunction with rds automated backups.
-This module will take snapshots based on a cron schedule that you specify, it will also cleanup snapshots older than X number of days.
+This module will take snapshots of an RDS Databse instance based on a cron schedule that you specify, it will also cleanup snapshots older than X number of days using the variable `delete_snapshot_older_than`.

+Use cases
+    - automated snapshots are purged on DB instance deletion whereas manual snapshots are retained.
+    - automated snapshot retention is limited to 35 days whereas you can have up to 100 manual snapshots in a given region.

 Usage